 8. A Night of Babysitting

 Nothing is quite as priceless as the gift of babysitting.
-This can be a tricky one given the current situation, but if you are in a pod with others that you feel safe with, this can be a great (free!) gift to offer.
+Swap with friends or family as a great (free!) gift to offer.

 9. Food Delivery Gift Card

 As much as I stand behind the idea above to gift a meal-delivery kit, it would also be pretty nice to skip the cooking and have food delivered.
-Who wouldn’t love getting a gift certificate to a favorite restaurant or a food delivery service?
+Who wouldn’t love getting a gift certificate to a favorite restaurant or a food delivery service like Doordash?

 10. Coffee Monthly Delivery

 We’re moms, and we’re tired.
 Coffee helps.
-Gift a fellow exhausted mom a coffee delivery subscription, like one from MistoBox or Blue Bottle.
+Gift a fellow exhausted mom a coffee delivery subscription, like one from MistoBox, Blue Bottle, or Clevr Blends.
 Each month, they’ll get a special delivery of fresh coffee beans, ready to wake up the sleepiest of parents.

 11. Craft Kits for Kids